OpenAngelArena/oaa/docs/git/github-for-noobs.md

 If you do not already have a GitHub.com Account, create one [here](https://GitHub.com/join).

 ## Forking
-As described in the Installation Process, forking creates a simultaneous instance of oaa within your own GitHub repository.
-During the Installation Process, you should have already done the following:
+Forking creates a simultaneous instance of oaa within your own GitHub repository.
+After logging into github.com, do the following:
-- Goto OpenAngelArena/oaa.
+- Goto github.com/OpenAngelArena/oaa.
-- Click Fork
+- Click "Fork" at the top corner.
 - Choose where to Fork: Fork OpenAngelArena/oaa to YOURUSERNAME/oaa
 - Done!
 If you go to `GitHub.com/YOURUSERNAME/oaa` you'll see your own fork of [OpenAngelArena/oaa].